kilipan/nasin-toki/README.md

 #### the direct object
 - In the example above, `Z` is the thing that the action is done to, the **direct object**
   - It can also be basically any kind of thing or being
-  - It is either the reciever of the action `Y` performed by `X`, e.g `soweli li pali e tomo` ~ "The animal builds a nest."
+  - It is either the reciever of the action `Y` performed by `X`, e.g. `soweli li pali e tomo` - "The animal builds a nest."
-  - ... or the stimulus that `X` experiences through doing `Y`, e.g. `soweli li lukin e kili` ~ "The animal sees a fruit."
+  - ... or the stimulus that `X` experiences through doing `Y`, e.g. `soweli li lukin e kili` - "The animal sees a fruit."

 ## phrases